Borel graphable equivalence relations: Graphic Polish groups

 \begin{theorem} Suppose $\Gamma$ is the automorphism group of a countable ultrahomogeneous structure in a finite relational language.
 Then $\Gamma$ is graphic. \end{theorem}

 \begin{proof} Fix a finite relational language $\lang$ and an ultrahomogeneous $\lang$-structure $A$ with domain $\N$ such that $\Gamma = \Aut(A)$.
-Also fix a countable relational language $\lang'$ and let $E$ be the equivalence relation on $\Mod(\lang')$ discussed above.
+Also fix a countable relational language $\lang'$ with relations of arbitrarily large arity and let $E$ be the equivalence relation on $\Mod(\lang')$ discussed above.
 It is enough to show that $E$ is Borel graphable.
 By Proposition~\ref{prop:countable_orbit1}, we can restrict our attention to the uncountable equivalence classes of $E$.

 In fact, we will show that $E$ restricted to the uncountable equivalence classes has the Borel witness coding property.
 In particular, we will show that for any $\lang'$-structure $M$ with domain $\N$ with uncountable $E$-equivalence class and any real $r \in \Cantor$, there is some $\lang'$-structure $N$ with domain $\N$ and some $f \in \Aut(A)$ which is an isomorphism from $N$ to $M$ and such that a Turing jump of $N\oplus A\oplus \lang'$ computes $f$ and $r$.